 What Are the Quadcopter Parts For?

-At this point I will give you a short description of the main parts those are essential for building a FPV quadcopter.
+At this point, I will give you a short description of the main parts those are essential for building an FPV quadcopter.
 It will give you an idea and make things easy I hope.
 Other components are the additional tools and accessories required for soldering and assembling your main parts.

 - Quadcopter Frame: